-- Birth on territory as ground for acquisition of nationality was for a long time restricted to a handful of countries UK, Ireland, Portugal e.g. Ireland : acquisition ius soli was unconditional and automatic - In other countries, very limited consequences of birth in country -e.g.Belgium - very limited role of acquisition ius soli before Code of 1984: - Art.
-1-2 1932 Act : if the child is born in Belgium and no parents known or child found (to avoid statelessness) - Art.
-6-1° 1932 Act : child born in Belgium may at the age of 18 apply to obtain Belgian nationality if continuous residence in Belgium
+- In other countries, very limited consequences of birth in country e.g. Belgium very limited role of acquisition ius soli before Code of 1984: - Art.
+1-2 1932 Act: if the child is born in Belgium and no parents known or child found (to avoid statelessness) - Art.
+6-1° 1932 Act: child born in Belgium may at the age of 18 apply to obtain Belgian nationality if continuous residence in Belgium

-- Change in recognition of ius soli in two opposite directions - (A) In traditional ius soli countries : restriction brought to acquisition ius soli e.g. - change in UK in 1983, acquisition ius soli by children of non-citizens born in UK made dependent on residence requirements in relation to parents - acquisition only if one parent is 'settled' in the UK, ie ordinarily resident in the UK (no restriction on period for which he may remain) - in Ireland : change in 2005 (post-Chen case) : introduction of condition that at least one parent resides since 3 years in Ireland for attribution ius soli to children born in Ireland
+- Change in recognition of ius soli in two opposite directions - (A) In traditional ius soli countries : restriction brought to acquisition ius soli e.g. - change in UK in 1983, acquisition ius soli by children of non-citizens born in UK only if one of the parents is 'settled' in the UK, ie ordinarily resident in the UK (no restriction on period for which he may remain) - in Ireland: change in 2005 (post-Chen case): introduction of condition that at least one parent resides since 3 years in Ireland for attribution ius soli to children born in Ireland